DEWORMING INNOVATION FUND

 Parasitic worms are a major public health threat, affecting nearly a quarter of the world’s population.
 Disease caused by the most common of these infections — roundworm, hookworm, whipworm and schistosomiasis — have stymied human health for centuries, causing pain, stealing nutrients, and stunting both physical and cognitive growth in children, preventing them from reaching their full potential.
-While existing deworming programs have successfully reduced suffering caused by parasitic worms for millions, nearly half of Africa’s population remain at risk of infection.
+While existing deworming programs have successfully reduced suffering caused by parasitic worms for millions, we need more help funding deworming treatment because nearly half of Africa’s population remain at risk of infection.
 In Ethiopia alone, more than 20 million children remain at risk.

 The Deworming Innovation Fund aims to accelerate progress towards eliminating parasitic worms in Ethiopia, Rwanda, Zimbabwe and Kenya, which will improve the health, quality of life, educational and economic prospects of more than 40 million people living in these four countries.
 By 2025, the fund will support and amplify commitments made by local leaders to ensure that nobody in need of deworming treatment is left behind and that programs reach at-risk population groups often overlooked in treatment campaigns, including women of reproductive age and children who are not yet in school.